 The pursuit of happiness is a lifelong journey.
 It begins when we are just stumbling toddlers.
-As parents we can provide our children with the tools and the attitude required to be happy.
+As parents, we can provide our children with the tools and the attitude required to be happy.
+Read more about 7 helpful ways to raise happier kids.

 1) Are you kidding me?